JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Explanation:

 JSON (JavaScript Object Notation) is a string-based format used to represent structured data.
-To convert JSON-formatted data stored as a string into a JavaScript object, the correct method to use is JSON.parse()
+To convert JSON-formatted data stored as a string into a JavaScript object, the correct method to use is JSON.parse().

 Breakdown of options:

-variable will store the following object:
+Final Output: The mountain variable will store the following object:

-{ name: "Lhotse", range: "Himalayas" }
+name: "Lhotse",

-This makes it possible to access mountain.name
+This makes it possible to access mountain.name and mountain.range as JavaScript object properties.

 Question 28: